openSUSE/news-o-o/_posts/2010-05-29-opensuse-weekly-news-125-is-out.markdown

 ####  [** openSUSE 11.3 Milestone 7: Preparing for RC Phase**](http://lists.opensuse.org/opensuse-announce/2010-05/msg00016.html)

-"Milestone 7, a snapshot of the openSUSE Factory â€œwork in progressâ€ build, leading up to openSUSE 11.3 release in July, is now available for download.
+"Milestone 7, a snapshot of the openSUSE Factory “work in progress” build, leading up to openSUSE 11.3 release in July, is now available for download.
 M7 is the last milestone release, the next release will be RC1 on June 17th.
 Now it's time for testing and bugfixing!  openSUSE 11.3 Progress  Compared to M6, this milestone brings many bug fixes, an update to Linux kernel 2.6.34 and the integration of software translations and new artwork."

 ####  [**openSUSE.org Scheduled Outage**](http://news.opensuse.org/2010/05/27/opensuse-org-scheduled-outage/)